ratschlab/immunopepper/docs/tutorials.rst

 1. **genes_graph_conf3.merge_graphs.pickle:** Splice graphs obtained from SplAdder.
 The file will contain one splice graph per gene.

     - This file contains information for 9 genes.
     - The object obtained from SplAdder contains data and metadata.
 However, in this software, only the data is used, which contains different fields.
-The whole list of the fields can be explored in the SplAdder documentation #TODO: add link.
+The whole list of the fields can be explored in the `SplAdder documentation <https://spladder.readthedocs.io/en/latest/spladder_modes.html>`_.
 Here, only the relevant fields for this tutorial are shown.

         - **chr:** Chromosome information.
 In this example all the genes belong to chromosome 1.
 The chromosomes have the notation "x", x being a valid chromosome number. *Note*: The chromosomes in the reference genome and in the reference annotation file must have the same notation.
         - **name:** Gene ID.